 Represented numerous U.S. producers in successful antidumping and countervailing duty cases involving a range of products, including flat panel displays, forklift trucks, transfer presses, foundry products, a wide variety of steel products, polyester fiber, pork, pasta, garlic, honey, canned pineapples and indigo.

 Represented the U.S. lamb, specialty steel and carbon steel industries in successful “escape clause” proceedings.

 Represented the U.S. juice manufacturing industry in connection with the first pre-importation judicial review involving customs issues at the Court of International Trade.

-Represented numerous food and industrial clients on customs valuation, drawback, marking and classification matters.
+Represented numerous food and industrial clients on customs issues, including valuation, drawback, marking and classification matters.

-Represented U.S. food exporters in antidumping cases in Mexico and South Africa.
+Represented U.S. food exporters in trade cases in Mexico and South Africa.

 Represented a large pharmaceutical company in connection with enforcing its rights under the WTO’s agreement on trade-related aspects of intellectual property.